Claim: Drinking cold water after meals will lead to cancer.

 Women should know that not every heart attack symptom is going to be the left arm hurting.
 Be aware of intense pain in the jaw line.

 You may never have the first chest pain during the course of a heart attack.

 Nausea and intense sweating are also common symptoms.

 60% of people who have a heart attack while they are asleep do not wake up.

 Pain in the jaw can wake you from a sound sleep.
 Let's be careful and be aware.
 The more we know, the better chance we could survive...

 A cardiologist says if everyone who gets this mail sends it to 10 people, you can be sure that we'll save at least one life.

 While the above-quoted bit is accurate with regard to what it says about heart attack symptoms, the implied connection between the drinking of cold water and cardiac disruption (derived from the text's having been appended to the "cold water causes cancer" e-mail) should be dismissed.
 Medical literature does not offer support for there being such a link.

-The proffered bit of advice about eschewing cold drinks after a meal is claptrap.
-We were unable to find in reputable medical literature mention of frosty beverages causing cancer.
-Also, chilled liquids do not solidify ingested fats when the two meet in the stomach: the internal heat of the human body quickly nullifies any temperature differences among the various items that have been swallowed, and stomach acids very efficiently break down lumps of ingestibles before they are passed into the intestines.
+The proffered bit of advice about eschewing cold drinks after a meal due to cancer concerns is also claptrap: We were unable to find in reputable medical literature mention of frosty beverages causing cancer.
+As well, chilled liquids do not solidify ingested fats when the two meet in the stomach: the internal heat of the human body quickly nullifies any temperature differences among the various items that have been swallowed, and stomach acids very efficiently break down lumps of ingestibles before they are passed into the intestines.